richmahn/en_tn/jhn/12/intro.md

 ##### The use of paradox #####

 A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
-A paradox occurs in this chapter: "he who loves his life will lose it" ([John 12:25-26](./25.md)).
+A paradox occurs in 12:25: "He who loves his life will lose it; but he who hates his life in this world will keep it for eternal life."
+But in 12:26 Jesus explains what it means to keep one's life for eternal life. ([John 12:25-26](./25.md)).

 ## Links: ##